blur-network/dpow-blur/README.md

 <h2 id="create-wallet"> Creating a Notarization Wallet for Notarization Tx's on BLUR</h2>

+**One may instead use the pre-generated wallets <a href="https://github.com/blur-network/dpow-blur/releases/tag/test-wallets">located here</a>, to use the testnet as a playground for notarizations.
+These wallets are pre-funded with BLUR.**

 *To create a wallet on BLUR's network, for notary nodes already owning a secp256k1 private key:*